R. A. Dickey: College career

-Dickey attended the University of Tennessee, where he played college baseball for the Tennessee Volunteers in the Southeastern Conference (SEC).
+Dickey attended the University of Tennessee, where he played college baseball for the Tennessee Volunteers.
 Dickey majored in English literature at Tennessee, where he had a 3.35 GPA and was named Academic All-American.
 He was also named Academic All-SEC.

 Professional career

 1996–2006: Texas Rangers

 Dickey was drafted by the Texas Rangers in the first round (18th overall) of the 1996 MLB draft.
 After being drafted by the Rangers, Dickey was initially offered a signing bonus of $825,000, before a Rangers team physician saw Dickey's throwing (right) arm hanging oddly in a picture of him with other Team USA players in Baseball America.
 The Rangers subsequently did further evaluation of Dickey, leading to the discovery of a missing ulnar collateral ligament in his right elbow joint, and reduced their offer to $75,000.
 Dickey has been quoted as saying, "Doctors look at me and say I shouldn't be able to turn a doorknob without feeling pain," making his ability to pitch somewhat remarkable.

 Dickey debuted with the Rangers in 2001.
 "His stuff was dime-a-dozen, though: a high-80's fastball, an occasional fringy breaking ball, and a forkball he dubbed 'The Thing.'"
 The start of the 2004 season was thought to be a turning point in Dickey's career, as he managed to compile a 4–1 record through his first five starts.
 This hot streak was short-lived, however, and he ended up finishing the season a disappointing 6–7 with a 5.61 ERA.